-4.2.1 If requested, can Registry Services move the deactivation date for a domain name forward to thus prevent deactivation?
+4.2.1 If requested, can Registry Services move the deactivation date for a domain to prevent deactivation?

 No, the registrar is responsible for renewing the domains that the registrar manages and receives payment for, and subsequently performing the registration service via EPP.
-If you as the registrar have failed to do so on time, it is a matter between you and the customer.
+If you, as the registrar, have failed to do so on time, it is a matter between you and the customer.

-Registry Services does not provide assistance to registrars in these situations because we believe that this could steer the market in an improper manner.
+Registry Services does not provide any assistance to registrars in these situations because we believe that it could influence the market in an improper manner.

-4.2.2 If requested, can Registry Services reactivate a domain name during the deactivation period?
+4.2.2 If requested, can Registry Services reactivate a domain during the deactivation period?

-No the registrar is responsible for renewing the domains that he/she manages and receives payment for, and subsequently performing the registration service via EPP.
-If you have failed to do so on time for any reason, it is a matter between you and the customer.
+No. The registrar is responsible for renewing the domains that the registrar manages and receives payment for, and subsequently performing the registration service via EPP.
+If you, as the registrar, have failed to do so on time, it is a matter between you and the customer.

-If the domain name was deactivated due to a previously requested deregistration, you can annul the requested deregistration via EPP to reactivate the domain name.
+If the domain name was deactivated due to a previously requested deregistration, you can annul the requested deregistration via EPP in order to reactivate the domain name.

-4.2.3 If requested, can Registry Services reregister a single or number of domains that are in quarantine?
+4.2.3 If requested, can Registry Services reregister domains in quarantine?

-No, no action can be taken on quarantined domains.
+No. No action can be taken on quarantined domains.
 They are simply deregistered and can only be reregistered once they are released.
-The "first come, first serve" principle applies.
+The "first come, first served" principle applies.

-4.3 Registration services - registrant
+4.3 Registration services - Registrant